 If you want to get a more accurate sense of the exact pricing, it’s best to look at the individual pieces of work that need to be done.
 For example, here are the average costs of some common renovation materials:

-- Kitchen Cabinets & Benchtops: From $3,885 for L shaped kitchens with Egger laminate benchtops.
-Note that prices can vary depending on the style of kitchen you select or the type of benchtop you select.
+- Kitchen Cabinets & Benchtops: For a small L shaped kitchen with laminate benchtops you can expect to pay around $5,000.
+Prices vary depending on the style of kitchen cabinetry or the type of benchtop you select.
 You can see prices for one of our lower cost cabinet styles here.

 - Paint: $300 – $600 (when painting yourself).
 This will vary depending on what you are painting and how much surface area you have to paint.